 One of our former Governors, Jan Kovařovic, was a pupil at the school and speaks with gratitude and affection about their teachers including Mr Slavík, who was arrested in 1950 and spent time in prison for anti-state activities - for producing a leaflet commemorating the anniversary of President Masaryk.
 A team of British and Czech supporters, including Ann Lewis, Dr Martyn Bond and Lord Holme, our first Chairman of Governors, set up a UK registered charity - the English College Foundation.
 These early supporters had been on the point of giving up because of the difficulty in finding a suitable home for the school and were therefore very grateful to Prague 9 Council and the Mayor at the time, Tomáš Szennai, for the offer of our building on Sokolovská.
-Originally secured on a 25-year lease, we were finally able to purchase the freehold in August 2021, thus securing the building for future generations of students.
-Architects have completed an exciting plan to develop the site and we look forward to being able to offer increased and improved facilities for students and staff as we approach our 30th anniversary in 2024-25.
+Originally secured on a 25-year lease, we were finally able to purchase the freehold in August 2021 and earlier this year an ambitious renovation and extension programme began.
+We expect to be re-housed in the renovated building during next academic year.
+This will mark the first time in 15 years that we will be able to bring the entire school community under one roof in a lovely new purpose-built facility.